kelvinkirima014/custom-ssg/markdown/index.md

 About Me

-I am a hobbyist Rust programmer, mainly spending my time contributing to open source projects.
-I’ve been using the language since October 2019, before which I mostly used C and C++.
-I am also decent at JavaScript and TypeScript, mostly in browser contexts.
+I am a Rust programmer, mainly spending my time building Rust web apps and backend tools.
+I’ve been using the language since September 2021, before which I mostly programmed in JavaScript and NodeJS.
+I am also decent with TypeScript.

 You can find me via: